danielsaidi/SwiftPackageScripts/README.md

 # Swift Package Scripts

-Swift Package Scripts let you easily build and test your Swift Package, generate DocC documentation and XCFrameworks, and create new versions.
+Swift Package Scripts has Terminal scripts that can build and test your Swift Package, build DocC documentation and deploy it to GitHub Pages, generate XCFramework zip files, and create new semantic versions.

 ## Scripts

-The `scripts` filder contains the following scripts:
+The `scripts` folder contains the following scripts:

-* `build.sh` - Run builds for all provided platforms.
+* `build.sh` - Build a target for all or some platforms.
 * `chmod.sh` - Runs `chmod +x` on all scripts in the script folder.
-* `docc.sh` - Build DocC documentation for all provided platforms.
+* `docc.sh` - Build DocC documentation for all or some platforms.
-* `framework.sh` - Build an XCFramework for all provided platforms.
+* `framework.sh` - Build an XCFramework for all or some platforms.
 * `git_default_branch.sh` - Get the default git branch name.
-* `package_docc.sh` - Build DocC documentation for the main Swift package.
-* `package_framework.sh` - Build an XCFramework for the main Swift package.
 * `package_name.sh` - Get the name of the main Swift package.
-* `package_version.sh` - Create a new version for the main Swift package.
+* `release.sh` - Make a release build with several validation steps.
+* `release_validate.sh` - Validate the current branch for release.
-* `sync_from.sh` - Sync the scripts folder from a Swift Package Scripts folder.
+* `sync_from.sh` - Sync `scripts` from a Swift Package Scripts folder.
-* `test.sh` - Run the project unit tests for all provided platforms.
+* `test.sh` - Test a target on all or some platforms.
-* `version.sh` - Create a new version with validation and test steps.
-* `version_bump.sh` - Bump the version number and push a new version tag.
+* `version_bump.sh` - Bump the current version number and create a new tag.
-* `version_number.sh` - Get the current git version number.
+* `version_number.sh` - Get the current version number from the latest tag.
-* `version_validate_git.sh` - Validate that a git repo is ready for release.
-* `version_validate_target.sh` - Validate that a target is ready for release.

-Note that you may have to run `chmod +x <SCRIPT>` to be able to run a script.
+Note that you have to run `chmod +x <SCRIPT>` to be able to run a script for the first time.
+You can use `chmod.sh` to do this for all `scripts`.

+## GitHub Actions

+The `.github` folder contains the following GitHub Actions workflows:

+* `build.yml` - Build the package for all or some platforms.
+* `docc.yml` - Build DocC documentation and deploy it to GitHub Pages.
+* `test.yml` - Test the package on all or some platforms.

+These workflows use `main` as git branch.
+Change this in each file to trigger the workflows for other branches.
+As the files are not part of the sync, you have to copy them manually.

 ## Installation